apache/parquet-site/content/en/blog/features/alp_encoding.md

 <!-- TODO verify this link after it has been published to the Parquet website -->
 [the ALP Encoding specification]: https://parquet.apache.org/docs/file-format/data-pages/encodings/#ALP

-Decoding a vector requires similar steps, but in reverse as shown below.
+Decoding a vector requires similar steps, but in reverse, as shown below.

 <!-- Diagrams source: https://docs.google.com/presentation/d/1NeYAGKV2wZZMSme5rVgUGGMkfOTEnxw8oCDxid5UouM -->